Restaurant laws in Spain

 But it is illegal to indicate the price only as ‘Price according to market’.
 The law is that the actual price must always be indicated on the menu, even if that means constantly updating the menu.

 Service charge.
 In some countries you’ll see 10 – 15 % added on as a tip on your bill.
-That’s doesn’t happen in Spain.
-It’s illegal.
+That’s very rare in Spain.
+It’s in fact illegal.

 VAT/IVA.
 The price on menus has to include all taxes.
 You cannot be charged taxes in addition to your bill (look closely at a bill in Spain, it will always tell you the amount of taxes included in the total).